SverreWisloff/TackingMaster/README.md

 1.0:
  - Menu: Set wind dir by port/starboard close-hauled direction
  - Up/Down-buttons : increments wind direction with 5 degrees
+ - App is uploaded to the Garmin Connect IQ app store, and are waiting for approval

 1.1:
  - Small fixes

 ## Please use it if you find it convinient